 Viruses are more simple in structure.
-They need to borrow the machinery of a living cell in order to replicate by penetrating the cell and getting inside of it, according to researchers.
+They allegedly need to borrow the machinery of a living cell in order to replicate by penetrating the cell and getting inside of it, according to researchers.

-Viruses are so simple that they do not even earn the title of a living organism.
+As previously noted, viruses are so simple that they do not even earn the title of a living organism.
 They have no motility (ability to move on their own) and have no means of digestion.
 They are considered parasitic in nature and cannot even exist outside the cell.

 Thus, antibiotics cannot kill viruses because bacteria and viruses have different mechanisms and machinery to survive and replicate.
 The antibiotic has no “target” to attack in a virus.
 So, antibiotics do not work on viruses and vice versa.
 Conversely, anti-virals do not work on bacteria.